 Does an exercise bike burn belly fat?
 It depends on your effort and the style you choose.

-Other Recommended Gym Exercises to Lose Stomach Fat
+Other Great Gym Exercises To Lose Stomach Fat

 Walking through nature is a common way to be social and take in the world around us.
 However, swapping your casual route for a longer one with more hills could help you burn more fat than a casual stroll in the park.